-- The discount rate was increased from 2.16% to 3.54%. - Per capita claims costs were updated based on changes in the underlying claims and benefit provisions. - Dental per capita claim cost age-grading was updated to include consideration of 2021 dental experience. - The trend rates were updated based on the SOA-Getzen trend rate model version 2021_4f.
-The short-term trend assumptions were based on a review of the Commonwealth's historical trend rates during the years 2017 through 2019 and emerging experience, along with industry surveys, separately for non-Medicare and Medicare benefits and inclusive of dental benefits.
-The 2022 Medicare trend rates reflect the expected reduction in Medicare Part B premiums in 2023 due to an overestimate of costs from the HHS.
-In addition, a short-term adjustment in 2023 and 2024 was made to account for a recent sharp increase in general inflation. - The mortality improvement assumption was updated from Scale MP-2020 to Scale MP-2021
+- The discount rate was increased from 3.54% to 3.65%. - Per capita claims costs were updated based on changes in the underlying claims and benefit provisions. - Dental per capita claim cost age-grading was updated to include consideration of 2022 dental experience. - The trend rates were updated based on the SOA-Getzen trend rate model version 2023_1f.
+The short-term trend assumptions were based on industry surveys and the Commonwealth's emerging experience, separately for nonMedicare and Medicare benefits and inclusive of dental benefits.
+In addition, a short-term adjustment in 2023 and 2024 was made to account for a recent sharp increase in general inflation.